0x5ubt13/myToolkit/autoEnum/README.md

 - [ ] Finish the core script
 - [ ] Test thoroughly
 - [ ] Containerise
+- [ ] Improve the way output is presented to terminal
 - [ ] Convert to POSIX compliant
 - [ ] Add MOAR enum tools
 - [ ] Enumerate all things (legally!)